wnhollington/personal-blog/src/content/pages/disclaimer.md

 type: Page
 ---

 The fine print.
-Because we’re lawyers and we worry about these sorts of things.
+Because I'm a lawyer and worry about these sorts of things.

 ## Hyperlinks